School lunch provides a nutritious meal to growing children – increasing their attention span and ability to learn.

 The staple diet in Sumba is primarily cassava, supplemented with corn and rice.
 Cassava is a low-protein starchy staple and although it is tasty and filling, it’s not a nutritious food.
 Long-term, a cassava diet results in chronic protein deficiencies.
 Because cassava is so prominent, educating the community about healthy diets is essential.

 Since establishing it in 2008, we’ve continued to expand the School Lunch Program.
 When the project was initiated, we began with two schools where the children were chronically malnourished.
-Ten years later, school lunch is now provided on a rotating basis at 11 of the 22 primary schools we sponsor.
+Twelve years later, school lunch is now provided on a rotating basis at 11 of the 22 primary schools we sponsor.